Student Anti-Discrimination & Discriminatory Harassment Procedures

 • Disciplinary suspension (suspension for a fixed period of time or indefinite suspension, with the opportunity to petition for re-admission);

-• Withholding or deferral of issuance of degree.
+• Withholding or deferral of issuance of degree; and/or

 • Reprimand/disciplinary warning;

-• Deduction of funds from the Student Group’s budgetary allocation;
+• Deduction of funds from the Recognized Student Group’s budgetary allocation;

-• Freezing of the Student Group’s ability to access its budgetary allocation or to reserve space;
+• Freezing of the Recognized Student Group’s ability to access its budgetary allocation or to reserve space;

-• Disciplinary suspension of the Student Group; and
+• Disciplinary suspension of the Recognized Student Group;

 Where a Student Respondent is found responsible and the Sanction includes disciplinary suspension or expulsion, the Student may be removed from a campus residence and either severely restricted in their movements on campus or barred completely from campus during the entirety of the Appeal-filing period and appellate process.